-When connecting the camera using an Ethernet cable, you need to define the local network parameters.
+When connecting the camera using an Ethernet cable, you must define the local network parameters.
+When connecting this camera over Wi-Fi, you must define both the wired and wireless network parameters.

 To do so, go to Start - Control Panel (Pic.
 5.1).